Pink eye? How to tell if it’s allergies, infection or coronavirus

 - Nausea or diarrhea

 Dr. Siddens said the first thing to do is to try treating your allergy symptoms as you usually do.
 Over-the-counter anti-allergy eye drops and lubricating eye drops are the first line of treatments for allergic eye problems.
 If these remedies do not help in a few days, you should call your eye physician.
-Your ophthalmologist or optometrist can discuss it with you on the phone, by virtual visit, or by seeing you in the office.

 Need care today?